Dwayne Cameron: Biography

-Born in Auckland, New Zealand, Cameron began painting and sculpting at the age of 6 years old.
-He began acting professionally at 12 when he appeared in a nationally syndicated commercial for Hidden Valley Ranch Dressing.
-Within three years, he had landed his first role in the American television movie Amazon High where Cameron played the boyfriend of Selma Blair.
+Cameron was born in Auckland, New Zealand.
+He began acting professionally at 12.
+He first debut role was in the American television movie Amazon High where Cameron played the boyfriend of Selma Blair.
 Two years later, he guest starred alongside William Shatner in A Twist in the Tale.
-The series was produced in Wellington by Cloud Nine, the same company who would cast him in the lead role for its next project The Tribe.
+The series was produced in Wellington by Cloud Nine.
+He then was cast for The Tribe which was produced by the same company.

-He remained on the show for the first three series and left to pursue other TV and film work.
-He is one of the stars scheduled to make a return for the show's sixth series, however the show was canceled before it could go into production.
-During his time on the series, he went on several publicity tours to Europe to promote both the show and the spin-off album Abe Messiah.
-He also represented The Tribe when it was a nominated for best international television drama at the 2000 GAIT Awards in Los Angeles.
+He was on the show for the first three series.
+During his time on The Tribe, he went on several tours to Europe to promote the show and the spin-off album for the series, Abe Messiah.

-After The Tribe Cameron made guest appearances in numerous television dramas including Love Bites and Dark Knight.
+After The Tribe, Cameron made guest appearances in numerous television dramas including Love Bites and Dark Knight.
 He also had lead roles in Street Legal and the award-winning Mercy Peak during the next two years.
 He also had starring roles in The Possum Hunter (2000), The Locals (2003) and Cockle (2005).

 In 2004, he moved to Los Angeles where he trained at the Stella Adler Academy and the Ivana Chubbuck Acting Studio.
-He also bought art studios in Los Angeles and Auckland.
-Signing a contract with Scott Karp and the Syndicate Agency, then based in Universal Studios, Cameron appeared in the 2007 film No Destination with Brianna Brown and John Savage and also played the love interest of Amber Heard in a Warner Brothers music video.
-He returned to New Zealand where he landed starring roles in Power Rangers Operation Overdrive, Shortland Street, The Cult, and Legend Of The Seeker.
+Cameron appeared in the 2007 short film No Destination.
+He returned to New Zealand where he starred in Power Rangers Operation Overdrive, Shortland Street, The Cult, and Legend Of The Seeker.

-In 2009 Cameron launched an official website highlighting his other talents as a screenwriter, film director, producer and fine arts painter and sculptor.
-Recent works include playing the lead role of Detective Joshua King in the New Zealand feature film Desired, the lead role in A Dream a short film made with the assistance of Oscar and Palme d'Or winner Jane Campion, and is based on Franz Kafka's The Trial.
+In 2011, he starred as the lead role of Detective Joshua King in the New Zealand feature film Desired.
+In 2012, he starred in the short film A Dream, a short film that is based on Franz Kafka's The Trial.
 He also played the lead role in Holding the Sun, a short film based on the works of C.G.
 Jung and Joseph Campbell, that he wrote, directed, produced and edited.
 Holding the Sun was nominated for Best Short Film and Best Production Design at the 2013 New Zealand Film Awards and was selected into the Cannes Film Festival in the Short Film Corner the same year.